 1. Jesmond Dene

 For as long as I can remember, my family and I have been visiting the beautiful Jesmond Dene, a haven of nature just minutes from Newcastle city centre.
-The weekly market on Armstrong Bridge and the delights of Pets’ Corner are just two of the many appeals of Jesmond Dene.
+The monthly food market on Armstrong Bridge and the delights of Pets’ Corner are just two of the many appeals of Jesmond Dene.
 In Autumn when the leaves begin to die and fall from the trees, Jesmond Dene ironically comes to life.
 Sandstone cliffs clothed in ivy are surrounded by the most fabulous oak, ash, holly and hazel trees, as well as more exotic plants planted by Lord Armstrong in the Victorian era.
 The colours of Autumn suit no place better than Jesmond Dene, and whenever I think of walks in this place the first thing that springs to mind is dropping crisp brown, orange and red leaves off the bridge into the trickling stream below.

 2. Cragside, Northumberland

 The very same Lord Amstrong I mentioned above also had a residence at the remarkable Cragside, near Rothbury in Northumberland.
 Lord and Lady Armstrong created a Cragside that was both a marvel of science and of natural beauty.
 The house at Cragside is of great historical interest; it houses admirable art collections and tells the story of Armstrong’s mechanical pursuits.
 However, the gardens and woodlands of Cragside are truly something else.
 Lord and Lady Armstrong commissioned the planting of seven million trees on the estate, and along with rockeries, water features and a stunning array of colours, Cragside has become a wonder of the National Trust and a fantastic place to go for an Autumn walk.
+Take a look at my blog post, covering all aspects of the perfect day spent at Cragside.

 3. Craster to Dunstanburgh Castle